 Early Career, Rise, And Absence

-Once again, Sarfraz Ahmed was preferred over Kamran Akmal in 2008.
-This time, Kamran was out of form, while Sarfraz primarily impressed everyone.
-This was another time when Sarfraz greatly impressed with the spectacular job he did behind the wicket wearing his gloves.
-Followed by in 2012 came the Asia Cup that was even better for the likes of Sarfraz Ahmed.
+Once again, Sarfaraz Ahmed was preferred over Kamran Akmal in 2008.
+This time, Kamran was out of form, while Sarfaraz primarily impressed everyone.
+This was another time when Sarfaraz greatly impressed with the spectacular job he did behind the wicket wearing his gloves.
+Followed by in 2012 came the Asia Cup that was even better for the likes of Sarfaraz Ahmed.
 Pakistan team were surrounded by trouble against Bangladesh.
 Someone needed to stand up, take charge and bring a strategic plan that would turn the things around.
-Apparently, none other than Sarfraz Ahmed was able to save a dying game.
-This time, Sarfraz cashed himself with his top batting.
+Apparently, none other than Sarfaraz Ahmed was able to save a dying game.
+This time, Sarfaraz cashed himself with his top batting.
 He stood firm with lower batting order on the other side and scored highest runs in the innings.
 He was not out with 46 runs and ultimately emerged victorious.
-In the end, Sarfraz Ahmed lifted the Asia Cup, beating the odds in such a staggering showdown!
+In the end, Sarfaraz Ahmed lifted the Asia Cup, beating the odds in such a staggering showdown!

-Sarfraz made his debut in Test cricket on 14th of January, 2010 against Australia.
-Thereafter, Kamran Akmal was preferred over Sarfraz and this decision was very questionable because Kamran was consistently putting shambolic performances, dropping crucial catches, leading to big losses for the team.
-However, it could not go on for longer because Sarfraz, the saviour was again called up for national service in South Africa.
+Sarfaraz made his debut in Test cricket on 14th of January, 2010 against Australia.
+Thereafter, Kamran Akmal was preferred over Sarfaraz and this decision was very questionable because Kamran was consistently putting shambolic performances, dropping crucial catches, leading to big losses for the team.
+However, it could not go on for longer because Sarfaraz, the saviour was again called up for national service in South Africa.
 He played 3 Test matches against South Africa, but he was out of form and only performed his best in the last Test game that took place in Centurion.

 Return To The Team, PSL, And Captaincy